 I post once a week, on Monday mornings.

-I love humor, and I am often put on JOKE PROBATION by those who know me best.
+I love humor and am often put on JOKE PROBATION by those who know me best.

 I did not talk until I was three years old, and some days, my friends wonder if I will ever stop.